Years & Years: 2021–2023: Shift to solo project, Night Call, dissolution

 Regarding his decision to keep the "Years & Years" name, Alexander later explained: "I just didn't want to let Years & Years go.
 I put so much into it.
 It was a tricky decision in some ways, because I think, possibly, it might have been a bit simpler for everyone if I had just been like, 'Oh, I'm a solo artist now.'
 But I just didn't want to.
 Bands are like marriages.
 Any separation is difficult, and I think it went as well as it could, with us."

 On 23 March 2021, "Starstruck" was announced to be the lead single from Years & Years' upcoming third studio album.
 The song was released on 8 April 2021 and is Years & Years' first release as a solo project.
 A remix featuring Australian singer Kylie Minogue was released on 21 May 2021.
 On 23 September 2021, Years & Years announced the second single, "Crave".
 The song was released on 28 September 2021 alongside the announcement of his third studio album Night Call.
 The album was released on 21 January 2022.
 On 6 October 2021, "A Second to Midnight" was released, a song by Kylie Minogue and Years & Years that appears on the reissue of Minogue's Disco album.
 In November, Years & Years collaborated with Galantis on the single "Sweet Talker".
 The BBC announced that Years & Years would headline a New Year's Eve concert special, The Big New Years & Years Eve Party, with guest appearances by Minogue and Pet Shop Boys.

 On 15 February 2022, Years & Years released a remix of "Starstruck" featuring J-pop singer SIRUP.
 On 1 November 2022, Years & Years released a cover of Crystal Waters' 1994 single "100% Pure Love".
 American retailer Target would use this version for its 2022 holiday campaign.

 On 3 June 2023, Years & Years headlined the Mighty Hoopla music festival, sharing the top billing with American singer Kelly Rowland.

 2023-2025: Human Family, Eurovision and Alexander's solo career

 In February 2023, it was announced that Emre Turkmen and Mikey Goldsworthy had formed the duo Human Family and had achieved a label signing under an agreement between BMG and independent publisher Minds On Fire.
 Their first single, "I Like You", was released in 2025.

-On 16 December 2023, it was announced that Olly Alexander will be representing the at the Eurovision Song Contest 2024 using his name instead of Years & Years.
+On 16 December 2023, it was announced that Olly Alexander would be representing the at the Eurovision Song Contest 2024 using his name instead of Years & Years.
 Following his Eurovision announcement, he told the BBC that he'd "wanted to do it for a while" and it "felt like this was the right time to start releasing music under my name".
 His debut solo album, Polari, was released on 7 February 2025.